Prothrombin Complex Concentrate (Human) [(Factors II, VII, IX, X), Protein C, and Protein S]

 Respiratory: Pleural effusion (4%), respiratory distress (2% to 4%), rales (1%)

-Postmarketing and/or case reports (Limited to important or life-threatening): Angioedema, arterial thrombosis, bronchospasm, disseminated intravascular coagulation, hypersensitivity reaction, myocardial infarction, peripheral ischemia, thromboembolic complications, thrombosis, transient ischemic attacks, venous insufficiency
+Postmarketing and/or case reports: Angioedema, anxiety, arterial thrombosis, bronchospasm, disseminated intravascular coagulation, flushing, hypersensitivity reaction, myocardial infarction, peripheral ischemia, tachypnea, thromboembolic complications, thrombosis, transient ischemic attacks, urticaria, venous insufficiency, wheezing

 Concerns related to adverse effects: